Triumph Stag: Mark I and Mark II variants

 Other than the choice of transmissions, there were very few factory-installed options.
 On early cars, buyers could choose to have the car fitted with just the soft-top, just the hard-top (with the hood stowage compartment empty), or with both.
 Later cars were supplied as either a 'soft top model' or with both roofs as a 'hard and soft top model'.
 Three wheel styles were offered.
-The standard fitment for non USA bound cars from 1970 to 1975 was steel wheels with Rostyle "tin-plate" trims.
+The standard fitment for non US-bound cars from 1970 to 1975 was steel wheels with Rostyle "tin-plate" trims.
 The wheels are secured with the usual four bolts, but the Rostyle trims have five false bolts.
 Standard fitment for the US for 1971 and 1972 model years was a 72-spoke wire spoke wheel which was specially designed for Stag.
 These were possibly available as factory fitments for other markets.
-For the 1973 model year in the USA five spoke alloy wheels became the standard fitment and these were also available for other markets.
+For the 1973 model year in the US, five-spoke alloy wheels became the standard fitment and these were also available for other markets.
 For the 1976 model year, cars for all markets had the alloy wheels fitted as standard.

-Electric windows, power steering and power-assisted brakes were standard with Delaney Galley air conditioning being a factory fitted option.
+Electric windows, power steering and power-assisted brakes were standard with Delaney Gallay air conditioning being a factory fitted option.
 A range of aftermarket products including a luggage rack, uprated Koni shock absorbers, floor mats, and Lucas Square Eight fog lamps were available as dealer-installed optional accessories.
 Part numbers were allocated for leather upholstery but its actual existence is doubtful as it was not included in either the sales brochures or the price lists and no surviving car is known to have original factory leather.
 Rather unusually for a 4-seat touring car, the parts catalogue included a sump protector plate that was never produced.
-This was probably included as a slightly "gimmicky" tribute to Triumph's rallying successes.